StrikerX3/StrikeBox/README.md

 ---

-# viXen
+# StrikeBox
-6th Generation (Original) Xbox Emulator
+Original Xbox Emulator

 A fork of [OpenXBOX](https://github.com/mborgerson/OpenXBOX) by mborgerson, with a focus on LLE emulation.
-HLE kernel was an original goal of OpenXBOX; it will come later in viXen.
+HLE kernel was an original goal of OpenXBOX; it will come later in StrikeBox.

 The current state of this thing is just a tad bit more tangible than vaporware.
 Essentially right now it just initializes an x86 system (courtesy of one of the